 Types of treatment

 This page outlines the main treatments for bowel cancer and tells you about how your doctor plans your treatment.
-There is information about
+You can find the following information

 Types of treatment for bowel cancer

-When planning your treatment, your specialist will take into account the type and size of the cancer, whether it has spread (the stage), and what the cancer cells look like under the microscope.
-They will also consider your age and general health.
+When planning your treatment, your specialist will take into account the type and size of the cancer, whether it has spread (the stage), and what the cancer cells look like under the microscope (the grade).
+They will also consider your general health and fitness.

 Some people feel they would like an opinion from a second doctor before they decide about their treatment.
-If you would like a second opinion, you can ask your specialist or your GP.
+If you would like a second opinion, you can ask your specialist or your GP to refer you.

 The main treatments

-Surgery is the main treatment for bowel cancer in 8 out of 10 people diagnosed.
+Surgery is the main treatment for 8 out of 10 people diagnosed with bowel cancer.
 You may have chemotherapy or radiotherapy as well as an operation.

 You can view and print the quick guides for all the pages in the treating bowel cancer section.